Black-Qube-Analytica/odoo/README.md

 docker ps
 ```

-You should see a running container with name traefik
+You should see a running container with the name traefik

-13; Go to odoo directory
+13; Go to the odoo directory

 ```bash
 cd ../odoo